thurti/NLGAMap/docs/configuration.md

 ### `marker`
-The marker layer adds circle to a specific positions (lat/lon).
+The marker layer adds a circle marker to a specific positions (lat/lon).
 You can customize the markers apperance through css.
-You can also provide a `customIcon()` callback function to .
+You can also provide a `customIcon()` callback function.

 #### Data format
 The data must be provided as **geojson** FeatureCollection.
-The value must be stored under `properties.value`.
-The name property name can be set through the marker layer options.
+The value must be stored under `properties.[valuePropPath]`.
+The "name" and "value" property name can be set through the marker layer options.

 The time data is stored inside the properties.
 The key of the time value  must match the `timeKey` property in the marker layer configuration object.